Graduate Student Organizations

 The Graduate Marketing Association (GMA) is the Loyola student chapter of the American Marketing Association and strives to provide professional development, skill building opportunities, professional networking, and a supplemental college experience.

 The purpose of Loyola Graduate Women in Business shall be to provide Quinlan students and alumni with an opportunity to develop personally and professionally through addressing issues that women face in the workplace, as well as fostering relationships among current students, alumni, faculty, and business leaders.
 The organization focuses on three key components: networking, workshops, and speaker series.

-Vice President of Finance: Jamie Baker
+Vice President of Finance: Julie Fisher

-Vice President of Professional Development: Julie Breckenfelder
+Vice President of Professional Development: Miral Khairy

 Faculty Advisor: Linda Tuncay Zayer

 Loyola University Chicago Human Resource Student Association (HRSA) is affiliated with the Society for Human Resource Management (SHRM), and sponsored by the Northern Illinois chapter of the Society of Human Resource Management (NISHRM).
 The HRSA will endeavor to develop human resources students into future, dynamic human resources and business professionals.
 HRSA will accomplish its objectives through the organization of career development activities, participation in philanthropic activities demonstrating HRSA’s desire to provide support to the community, and hosting social activities to allow members to meet and mingle with each other, alumni, administration, faculty, and/or potential employers.
 In addition HRSA hopes to actively promote, facilitate, and maintain a top tier HRER program that is recognized nationally by employers, academic institutions, and professional organizations.